farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 You can see the mechanics in Charge as tools in a box, to use as needed.
 They resolve situations where you don't know the direct answers to a question.

-**_Will this character find what they are looking for?
+> **_Will this character find what they are looking for?
 Can that character convince this merchant to talk?
 How will this faction react to this big event? etc._**

-Sometimes, those situations are resolved with a mechanic that relies on the PCs' proficiencies, while other times they might be resolved with mechanics that straight-up rely on luck!
+Sometimes, those situations are resolved with a mechanic that relies on the PCs' proficiencies, while other times they might be resolved with mechanics that straight-up relies on luck!

 We do this to create a "wow" feeling in unknown situations.
 While the story is created by everyone at the table, the mechanics act as a guide that drives the narrative forward with unexpected outcomes.

 Those mechanics mostly rely on figuring out what the risks are, and what is happening.
-Then a set of six-sided dice is rolled, results are interpreted, and the story continues.
+Then a set of six-sided dice is rolled, results are interpreted, and the story moves on.

 # Rolling Dice | Mechanics